CosmWasm/docs-deprecated/docs/05-actor-model/01-idea.md

 4. Always call `Reply`

 So if we do not request `Reply` to be called by subsequent contract, it will not happen.
-In such case if sub-call fails, the whole transaction is rolled back - sub-message failure transitively causes the original message failure.
+In such a case if a sub-call fails, the whole transaction is rolled back - sub-message failure transitively causes the original message failure.
-It is probably a bit complicated for now, but I promise it would be simplewhen when you would do some practice with that.
+It is probably a bit complicated for now, but I promise it would be simple when you would do some practice with that.

-When handling the reply, it is important to remember, that althrough changes are not yet applied to the blokchcain (transaction still can be faild), the reply handler is already working on the copy of state with all changes made by submessage so far applied.
-In most cases it would be a good thing, but it has tricky consequence - if the contract is calling itself recursively, it is possible that subsequent call overwritten things set up in original message.
+When handling the reply, it is important to remember, that although changes are not yet applied to the blockchain (the transaction still can be failed), the reply handler is already working on the copy of the state with all changes made by sub-message so far applied.
+In most cases, it would be a good thing, but it has a tricky consequence - if the contract is calling itself recursively, it is possible that subsequent call overwrote things set up in the original message.
-It almost never happens, but may need special treatement in some cases - for now I don't want to go deeply into details, but I want you to remember about what to expect after state in the actors flow.
+It rarely happens, but may need special treatment in some cases - for now I don't want to go deeply into details, but I want you to remember about what to expect after state in the actor's flow.

 Now let's take a look at handling results with `2`-`4` options.
 It is actually interesting, that using `2`, even if the transaction is performed by sub-call